Do you know how to make ferrets not smell?

 Clean The Playpen

 If you use a playpen for your ferrets, treat it like you would treat a ferret cage.
 If they are spending most of their time in the playpen, then clean it once a week at least.
 But, if you don’t use a playpen that often, then deep clean it after their playdate.
-When they aren’t using the playpen, put it aside, after you cleaned it.
+When they aren’t using the playpen, clean it, then put it aside.

 Vacuum The Room Your Ferret Uses